Zephaniah Kingsley: Laurel Grove

 Kingsley arrived with 10 slaves and began to cultivate the property immediately.
 Another source stated he received a substantial land grant because he brought 74 slaves to Florida; the Spaniards distributed land according to the number of slaves brought to work it.
 The plantation grew oranges, sea island cotton, corn, potatoes, and peas.

 Kingsley's first slaves were brought from his family's plantation in South Carolina.
 By 1811, he had acquired a total of 100 slaves at Laurel Grove, obtained from Africa via Cuba, as Spain continued with the slave trade in its colonies.
 Kingsley trained the slaves at Laurel Grove in agricultural vocations to prepare them for future sale; he provided slave buyers from Georgia with skilled artisans, which allowed him to charge 50 percent more than the usual market price per slave.
 At Laurel Grove, there was a blacksmith shop and a carpenter's shop.
 Slaves were trained in blacksmithing, carpentry, and cotton ginning, as well as field work.
 Many of Kingsley's slaves were sold to Georgians and other planters in the Southeast; they took their purchases with them, illegally, back to the U.S., where importation of slaves was forbidden as of 1808.
-Kingsley is indicated with two other gentlemen as Floridians who accumulated great wealth from the Florida slave trade between 1808 and 1821.
+Kingsley is indicated with two other men as Floridians who accumulated great wealth from the Florida slave trade between 1808 and 1821.

-In 1806, Kingsley, called "one of Florida's most flamboyent slaveholders", took a trip to Cuba, where he purchased Anna Madgigine Jai (born as Anta Majigeen Ndiaye), a 13-year-old Wolof girl from what is now Senegal.
+In 1806, Kingsley, called "one of Florida's most flamboyant slaveholders", took a trip to Cuba, where he purchased Anna Madgigine Jai (born as Anta Majigeen Ndiaye), a 13-year-old Wolof girl from what is now Senegal.
 He married her, he said (there is no documentation), in an African ceremony in Havana soon after purchasing her.
 It certainly was not a Catholic marriage, and it was not legally recognized by Spanish Florida or the United States during their lives.
 In another statement Kingsley says he met Anna in Africa while on a slave purchasing trip.

 Kingsley returned with Anna to Laurel Grove and gradually depended on her to run the plantation in his absence. although Mark Fleszar writes that interpretation of how much Anna managed Laurel Grove "deserves caution".
 It comes from a remark of Kingsley to abolitionist Lydia Maria Child, but other details of his life he gave her are questionable.